Legislative Relationship Between Centre and State

 Option b – State List

-In which one of the following does the subject of Cooperative Societies fall?
+In which list does the subject of Cooperative Societies fall?

 (a) Union List